-Barron has served as senior associate director since 2010 and has led the visits to Notre Dame by filmmakers such as Claire Denis, Larry Karaszewski, Margarethe von Trotta, Martin Sheen and Emilio Estevez.
-He teaches courses on film history in Notre Dame’s Department of Film, Television and Theatre.
+Ted Barron is executive director of the DeBartolo Performing Arts Center and Judd and Mary Lou Leighton Director of the Performing Arts.
+Barron previously served as senior associate director overseeing the center’s cinema program during which time he led visits to Notre Dame by renowned filmmakers such as Claire Denis, Kleber Mendonça Filho, Larry Karaszewski, Margarethe von Trotta, Benny Safdie, Martin Sheen and Emilio Estevez.
+Barron also teaches courses on global cinema history, documentary film and German film in Notre Dame’s Department of Film, Television, and Theatre.

-Barron previously served as senior programmer of the Harvard Film Archive at Harvard University and director of programming of the Coolidge Corner Theatre Foundation in Brookline Massachusetts.
-He has received numerous honors for his film programming, including a special commendation from the Boston Society of Film Critics in 2006.
-He also has served as a lecturer in film studies at Harvard University, Montclair State University, Boston University, Tufts University and the University of Massachusetts, Boston.
+Barron previously served as senior programmer of the Harvard Film Archive at Harvard University where he organized numerous retrospectives of filmmakers such as Yasujiro Ozu, Andy Warhol, Emile de Antonio, Morris Engel and Ruth Orkin.
+He has received honors for his film programming, including a special commendation from the Boston Society of Film Critics.
+His extensive teaching experience includes lectureships at Harvard University, Montclair State University, Boston University, Tufts University and the University of Massachusetts, Boston.

-Barron earned his doctorate in visual studies from the University of California, Irvine, where he focused on American independent film and documentary film.
+Barron earned his doctorate in visual studies from the University of California, Irvine, where his research focused on American independent film and documentary film.
 He earned a master’s degree in film studies from Boston University and a bachelor’s degree in English from Syracuse University.

 Cinema Program Director